About FTD Interfaces

 Selectand configure IPv4 or IPv6 addresses (or both) on the attached network.
 If you want to, you can configure a DHCP server to provide IPv4 addresses to other endpoints on the network.
 If there is a router with a route to the internet on the management network, use that as the gateway.
 Otherwise, use the data interfaces as the gateway.

 Configure an address for the Diagnostic interface (on) only if you intend to send syslog messages through the interface to a syslog server.
-Otherwise, do not configure an address for Diagnostic, it is not needed.
+Otherwise, do not configure an address for Diagnostic; it is not needed.
 Any IP address you configure must be on the same subnet as the management IP address and cannot be the in DHCP server pool.
-For example, the default configuration uses 192.168.45.45 as the management address, and 192.168.45.46-192.168.45.254 as the DHCP pool, so you can configure Diagnostic using any address from 192.168.45.1 to 192.168.45.44.
+For example, if you use 192.168.45.45 as the management address, and 192.168.45.46-192.168.45.254 as the DHCP pool, you can configure Diagnostic using any address from 192.168.45.1 to 192.168.45.44.

 Limitations for Management/Diagnostic Interface Configuration for a Separate Management Network